-Phase I of the New Certification Process includes the acquisition of knowledge and emerging demonstration of competence.
+Phase I of the current Certification Process includes the acquisition of knowledge and emerging demonstration of competence.
 As such, the CEC engages in supervision and education alongside the training educator, with progressive autonomy in certain areas.
 Phase I is further subdivided into two parts, helping to delineate a CEC’s role in the process.
 See below for a visual representation.

 Phase IA: ACPE Certified Educator maintains a live presence in the room